Safe AI guide

 How Kitchen Showrooms Can Use AI Safely

-Five practical guardrails
+Six practical guardrails

-Keep humans in review
+Keep humans in approval

 Do not treat AI output as automatically client-ready.
 Designers still approve the final image.